 Is shortness of breath a lung problem?

-Most of the time, shortness of breath is a sign that your lungs or your heart are not working as they should.
-Shortness of breath usually indicates that you are not getting the oxygen you need or that your body is not properly eliminating carbon dioxide.
-That problem can originate in the lungs, or it can be a problem with how your heart is working or circulating your blood.
-However, other conditions can cause shortness of breath, too, including anemia, anaphylaxis, anxiety, broken ribs, choking, obesity and more.
-See your doctor to determine the reasons for shortness of breath that you’re experiencing.
+Shortness of breath can be a sign that your lungs or your heart are not working as they should.
+Breathlessness may indicate that you are not getting the oxygen you need or that your body is not properly eliminating carbon dioxide.
+That problem can originate in the lungs, or it can be a problem with how your heart is working or circulating your blood.2 However, other conditions can cause shortness of breath, too, including anemia, anaphylaxis, anxiety, broken ribs, choking, obesity and more.1 See your doctor to determine the reasons for shortness of breath that you’re experiencing.

 What causes shortness of breath most often?

-The most common chronic, or long-term, shortness of breath causes are asthma, COPD, heart problems, lung disease or obesity.1 The most common acute, or sudden, shortness of breath causes are allergic reactions, asthma attacks, blockage in the respiratory tract from choking or mucus, blood clots in the lungs, heart attack or heart failure, pregnancy or respiratory infections.
+The most common chronic, or long-term, shortness of breath causes are asthma, COPD, heart problems, lung disease or obesity.1 The most common acute, or sudden, causes of breathlessness are allergic reactions, asthma attacks, blockage in the respiratory tract from choking or mucus, blood clots in the lungs, heart attack or heart failure, pregnancy or respiratory infections.